Utopian-Contributors/.github/profile/README.md

 ## 🚀 Our Mission

-We're building a **next-generation web development tool & browser** designed to revolutionize how the web works.
-Our goal is to make page loads more efficient with in-built design systems that save data, money, and the environment.
+We're building a **web development tool & browser extension** designed to revolutionize how the web works.
+Our goal is to make page loads more efficient with locally served design systems and frameworks.
+This could save data, money, and the environment.

 ### The Impact